hfiguiere/lrcat-extractor/doc/lrcat_format.md

 There is always a folder with an empty `pathFromRoot` for a root folder (does this mean an AgLibraryFile is attached to only folders?)

+## Content

+Collections and folder have a "content" defined to declare what's inside.
+They is a per containe type table.

+This is done by defining key/values of properties. `owningValue` is the key. `content` is a value.

+common columns:
+* id_local: local id
+* owningModule: the key.
+* content: value of the property

+AgFolderContent:
+* id_global: uuid
+* containingFolder: the folder this content applies to
+* name: ????

+AgLibraryContent:
+* collection: the collection this content applies to.

 ## Images

 Adobe_Images: image.
 This doesn't represent physical files.